 Install and set up the GoJek App to get food delivered from all your favorite restaurants for the times you feel like relaxing instead of driving.
 Do this before you arrive because you will be required to receive confirmation text messages.
 Grab is also here in Bali now.

 Our favorite way to get around is by scooter and technically one needs an international drivers license to do so.
 I didn’t know this my first time in Bali and ended up having to pay a fine when I got stopped at a road block.
 While it is a good story, avoid the hassle and get over to your local AAA to get your license ($20) before you leave the US.

-If you do not want to drive a scooter, let us know before you book and we can talk through alternative ways of getting around (Install the MyBlueBird taxi app to easily request a taxi for local trips.
+If you do not want to drive a scooter, let us know before you book and we can talk through alternative ways of getting around (Install the GoJek App to easily request a car and driver or scooter taxi.
 For day trips or airport, it's better to hire one of our drivers.)
 Scootering is really the best way to be self-sufficient and discover things in the area.
 We have taught many people how to drive and it ends up being their favorite part of the trip, even though they were nervous to try.
 Where we live has long, straight, quiet roads to ease you in to it.
 Don't let the craziness you see on the drive from the airport intimidate you.
 Let it excite you!
 If you are with someone who will drive you on the back of their bike, this will work well too!

 The Indonesian Language

 Learning Indonesian is fun and easy with this free podcast.
 Although it is not necessary and you can get by with English and hand gestures, the locals appreciate attempts at speaking Indo. www.LearningIndonesian.com

 Hello = Halo